cscotti/docker-desktop-alternative/README.md

 ```

 # minikube (docker only)
 Without docker-desktop, is it hard to use docker.
-You can work with minikube's docker environnement in order to run and build image.
+You can work with minikube's docker environment to run and build image.
-Here an exemple which :
+Here an example which :
 - Test if minikube is up & run it if needed with two mount point (`/data` & `/src/app`)
 - Build a python image if missing based on `Dockerfile.alpine`
 - Run a python container